lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ## X-Frame-Options

-The [X-Frame-Options](http://tools.ietf.org/html/7034) HTTP header was introduced to mitigate an attack called Clickjacking which allows an attacker to disguise page elements such as buttons, and text inputs by hiding their view behind real web pages which render on the screen using an iframe HTML element, or similar objects.
+The [X-Frame-Options](http://tools.ietf.org/html/7034) HTTP header was introduced to mitigate an attack called Clickjacking.
+It allows an attacker to disguise page elements such as buttons, and text inputs by hiding their view behind real web pages which render on the screen using an iframe HTML element or similar objects.

 I> ## Deprecation notice
 I> The X-Frame-Options header was never standardized as part of an official specification but many of the popular browsers today still support it.
-I> It's successor is the Content-Security-Policy header which will be covered in the next section and one should focus on implementing CSP for new websites being built.
+I> It's successor is the Content-Security-Policy (CSP) header which will be covered in the next section and one should focus on implementing CSP for newly built web applications.

 ### The Risk

-The [Clickjacking](https://www.owasp.org/index.php/Clickjacking) attack is about mis-leading the user to perform a seemingly naive and harmless operation while in reality the user is clicking buttons of other elements or typing text into an input field which is under the user's control.
+The [Clickjacking](https://www.owasp.org/index.php/Clickjacking) attack is about misleading the user to perform a seemingly naive and harmless operation while in reality the user is clicking buttons that belong to other elements, or typing text into an input field which is under the attacker's control.

-Common examples of employing Clickjacking attack:
+Common examples of employing a Clickjacking attack:

-1. If a bank, or email account website doesn't employ an X-Frame-Options HTTP header then a malicious attacker can render them in an iframe, and place the attacker's own input fields on the exact location of the bank or email website's input for username and password and to record your credentials information.
+1. If a bank, or email account website doesn't employ an `X-Frame-Options` HTTP header then a malicious attacker can render them in an iframe, and place the attacker's own input fields on the exact location of the bank or email website's input for username and password and to record your credentials information.
-2. A web application for video or voice chat that is insecure can be exploited by this attack to let the user mistakenly assume they are just clicking around on the screen, or playing a game, while in reality the series of clicks is actually turning on your web camera or microphone.
+2. A web application for video or voice chat that is insecure can be exploited by this attack to let the user mistakenly assume they are just clicking around on the screen, or playing a game, while in reality the series of clicks is actually turning on your webcam.

 ### The Solution

 To mitigate the problem, a web server can respond to a browser's request with an `X-Frame-Options` HTTP header which is set to one of the following possible values:

-1. DENY - Specifies that the website can not be rendered in an iframe, frame, or object HTML elements.
+1. `DENY` - Specifies that the website can not be rendered in an iframe, frame, or object HTML elements.
-2. SAMEORIGIN - Specifies that the website can be rendered only if it is requested to be embedded on an iframe, frame or object HTML elements from the same domain.
+2. `SAMEORIGIN` - Specifies that the website can only be rendered if it is embedded on an iframe, frame or object HTML elements from the same domain the request originated from.
-3. ALLOW-FROM <URI> - Specifies that the website can be framed and rendered from the provided URI value.
+3. `ALLOW-FROM <URI>` - Specifies that the website can be framed and rendered from the provided URI.
 It is important to note that you can't specify multiple URI values, but are limited to just one.

 A few examples to show how this header is set are: